 *data: Celebrity_Shoes

 This again produces the same chart we showed you earlier.
 Now, after the *data keyword, is a variable that represents a collection of collections.
-You can see how the variable "Celebrity_Shoes" was defined as a collection of the variables "ellen", "beyonce", and "kate".
+You can see how the variable "Celebrity_Shoes" was defined as a collection of the variables "ellen", "beyonce", and "kate," which were themselves collections.

 Now you've seen three ways to use variables with the *data keyword.
 You can mix and match all different types of variables or non-variables to produce your charts in a way that is most convenient for you.